+- Avoid pressure.
 Try not to use your injured foot.
-When you walk or move, don’t apply weight on your ankle until allowed to do so by your doctor.
+When you walk or move, don’t apply weight on your ankle until your doctor allows you to do so.

-A physical or occupational therapist can show you how to exercise your ankle.
+- Physical therapy.
+When your bones start to heal, your doctor might have you do physical therapy.
+A physical therapist can show you how to exercise your ankle.
 These moves will strengthen the ankle bones.

+- Eat healthy.
 Like all injuries, a broken ankle needs enough nutrients to heal.
-Eating a healthy, well-rounded diet will support recovery.
+Eating a balanced diet will support recovery.

-During recovery, you should visit the doctor regularly.
+- Attend follow-up appointments.
+During recovery, visit the doctor regularly.
 They’ll need to check that your bone is healing correctly.

 Broken ankle — can you still walk?